What Is Self-Reflection and Why Does It Matter for Personal Growth?

 I feel frustrated at work.
 Why?
 Because I don't feel heard in meetings.
 Why?
 Because I hesitate to speak up.
 Why?
 Because I worry my ideas won't be valued.
 Why?
 Because I doubt my expertise sometimes.

-By the time you reach the fifth "Why," you've often uncovered a core belief or barrier that's been quietly driving your behaviour.
+By the time you reach the fifth "Why," you've often uncovered a core belief or barrier that's been quietly driving your behaviour — in this case, a confidence issue that has nothing to do with the meetings themselves.
+That's the real thing worth working on.

 .png)